Tricyclic antidepressant: Recreational use

 A very small number of cases involving non-medical use of antidepressants have been reported over the past 30 years.
 According to the US government classification of psychiatric medications, TCAs are "non-abusable" and generally have low misuse potential.
 Nonetheless, due to their atypical mechanism of action, amineptine and tianeptine (dopamine reuptake inhibition and μ-opioid receptor agonism, respectively) are the two TCAs with the highest addiction and misuse potential.
 Several cases of the misuse of amitriptyline alone or together with methadone or in other drug dependent patients and of dosulepin with alcohol or in methadone patients have been reported.

+Veterinary use

+TCAs are also used in veterinary medicine for anxiolytic, anticompulsive, and antiaggressive purposes.
+Most use is off-label, with the exception of clomipramine (Clomicalm chewable tablet), which is FDA-approved for separation anxiety in dogs when paired with behavior modification.
+Psychotrophic medication is generally not the first-line treatment for behavior problems.
+For example, although the American Association of Feline Practitioners (AAFP) and the International Society of Feline Medicine (ISFM) mention TCAs in their guide for the treatment of house-soiling in cats, they are to be attempted only for severe, recurrant cases, after all other methods have failed.

 List of TCAs

 Those that preferentially inhibit the reuptake of serotonin (by at least 10-fold over norepinephrine) include: